AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 - Compared to direct use of `new`, `make` functions eliminate source code duplication, improve exception safety, and, for `std::make_shared` and `std::allocate_shared`, generate code that’s smaller and faster.
 - Situations where use of `make` functions is inappropriate include the need to specify custom deleters and a desire to pass braced initializers.
-- For `std::shared_ptr`s, additional situations where make functions may be ill-advised include
+- For `std::shared_ptr`s, additional situations where `make` functions may be ill-advised include
     1. Classes with custom memory management
     2. Systems with memory concerns, very large objects, and `std::weak_ptr`s that outlive the corresponding `std::shared_ptr`s.
+- When you use `new` directly, you should immediately pass the result to a smart pointer constructor in _<u>a statement that does nothing else</u>_, to prevent memory leaks due to exceptions emited between `new` and smart pointer constructor.

 Let’s begin by leveling the playing field for `std::make_unique` and `std::make_shared`.
 `std::make_shared` is part of C++11, but, sadly, `std::make_unique` isn’t.
 It joined the Standard Library as of C++14.